Code-4-Community/c4c-internal-backend/apidocs/users.md

 This API is for getting, creating, and updating user objects.
 All request and response bodies will be of type JSON and include an appropriate `Content-Type: application/json` header.

-Routes with authorization requirements must have a JWT in an appropriate `Authorization: Bearer [JWT]` header.

 ## `POST /signup`